RVAGameJams/learn2love/pages/03-01 primitives-referenced-values.md

 ```

 Here we go !
-Now we have a player table with two fields : name (string) and attributes (table).
+Now we have a player table lighter, with two fields : name (string) and attributes (table).

+Now you can create all type of variable you want !
+But remember in Lua, it's only table with fields of differents types.

 ### Referenced values

 	Back to our example in the introduction . `The strings equal and the numbers equal, but why aren't the tables and functions equal since they are both empty?`
 Remember `There are eight basic types in Lua: nil, boolean, number, string, function, userdata, thread, and table. ....`
 But `Tables, functions, threads, and (full) userdata values are objects: variables do not actually contain these values, only references to them`

+We will try to understand how it works.

 ```lua
 local string1 = "hello"